 A CCD was used to assess the impact of four experimental factors on the area region of an absorbing material made from blast furnace slag.
 The resulting sorbent's surface area corresponding to Brunauer-Emmett-Teller (BET) was investigated.
-The sorbents produced range in surface area from 49.89 to $155.33 \text{ m}^2/\text{g}$.
+The sorbents produced range in surface area from 49.89 to

+155.33 m2/g.
 The surface area of the sorbent is a function of hydration temperature and ammonium acetate content.
-Figure 3(a) illustrates the variations in absorbing material surface dimensions as a function of the ammonium acetate concentration (B) and hydration temperature (D).
+Figure 3a illustrates the variations in absorbing material surface dimensions as a function of the ammonium acetate concentration (B) and hydration temperature (D).
 The sorbent surface area significantly increases when large volumes of ammonium acetate are employed.
 The production of Very significant hydroxyl complexes having a wide area of contact is facilitated by hydrating agents, which may be the cause for this.
 Although high temperatures raise the sorbent's surface area, when the reaction time is lengthened, the sorbent's surface area also grows over time [18].
 The pozzolanic reaction has been reported to create calcium silicate-hydrated compounds at higher temperatures and longer hydration times [19].
-Figure 3(b) shows how the sorbent surface area changes; it expands when the ammonium acetate enhances the hydration level of a hydroxide aggregate with a large surface area.
+Figure 3b shows how the sorbent surface area changes; it expands when the ammonium acetate level is significant.
+This demonstrates unequivocally that the moisturizing agent ammonium acetate enhances the hydration level of a hydroxide aggregate with a large surface area.
 The surface area of the sorbent also increases with the addition of more blast furnace slag.
 The phenomenon is explained by the fact that when more bagasse is used, calcium oxide and more silica are combined, producing more calcium silicate [20].